natecostello/van_two_point_oh/blog/2022-5-13-starlink/starlink.md

 10-21-2022
 Retured Alternate Shielded Couplers, Ordered other shielded couplers.
 Verified couplers will not work with rooftop box.
 Ordered new box with fewer glands and will drill new holes for ethernet ports.
 Ordered shielded RJ45.

+10-24-2022
+Wrapped structure

+10-25-3022
+Built POE box
+Broke starlink (incorrect wiring)
+Ordered new dishypowa
+Spliced ethernet onto dishside

+10-26-2022
+Ordered new starlink
+Spliced ethernet onto routerside

+10-30-2022
+Confirmed with new cable that old dish is dead Confirmed with new dish that ethernet splices are SAT Routed ethernet from roof pen to network closet
+Tested roof pen ethernet connections and runs with dish and router, all SAT

+10-31-2022
+Drilled and wired in switch, incorrect behavior (see above).
+Ultimately determined bad connection on black wire.

+11-1-2022
+Soldered black wire and heat shrank, all tests sat.
+Sealed waterproof switch with 5200.
+Replaced dishypowa
+Installed on van and tested SAT